hamstar/Wikimate/GOVERNANCE.md

 to determine which part of the version number to increase).
 The body of the release notes should be a summary of the contents of the relevant section in `CHANGELOG.md`.

+Finally, update the Wikimate entry on [Packagist](https://packagist.org/packages/hamstar/wikimate) (via the "Update Now" link in the right sidebar) and the corresponding row in the [PHP libraries table](https://www.mediawiki.org/wiki/API:Client_code/All#PHP) on MediaWiki.org, along with Wikipedia's [PHP bot framework table](https://en.wikipedia.org/wiki/Wikipedia:PHP_bot_framework_table) if applicable.